"We are Gluten and Grain Free."

 Goals of gfmama's

 We are committed to sharing relevant and current information on health topics and products.
-Eating gluten free used to be the diet of a few who have debilitating digestive issues.
+Eating grain free used to be the diet of a few who have debilitating digestive issues.
 It has now grown into the healthy choice diet of many people worldwide.

 These changes are causing many changes.
 We live in concrete "jungles."
 We cry out as the rainforest of South America is being destroyed; yet we do not have the same outcry in America for farmlands.